 This seminar explores the ways in which maps authorise and contest territorial claims, construct forms of knowledge, project certain scenarios and operations and reveal political, social, economic and cultural processes.
 The conception of cartography as a form of argumentation will support and inform design practice in the making of the manifesto and in the final thesis.

-Terms 2 & 3
+Machining Landscapes Seminar, Terms 2 and 3

 The lecture series introduces construction techniques related to the design of landscape projects that adopt a ‘machinic’ ethos to technical practice.

 Clara Oloriz Sanjuan is a practising architect who received her PhD from the ETSA Universidad de Navarra and the AA.
 She has worked for Foreign Office Architects, Cerouno, Plasma Studio and Groundlab.
 She teaches at the University of Navarra and is co-director of the AA Visiting School in Bilbao.
-She co-directs an AA research cluster Urban Prototypes.
+She co-directs an AA research cluster titled Urban Prototypes.

-Vincenzo Realegraduated in 2010 from the University of Bologna (MA Building Engineering and Architecture) and has been a Euro-chartered engineer since 2011.
+Vincenzo Reale graduated in 2010 from the University of Bologna (MA Building Engineering and Architecture) and has been a Euro-chartered engineer since 2011.
 He holds an MSc in Emergent Technologies and Design from the AA.